crake7/Network-Pen-Test-Tools/README.md

 <h1 align="center"> Ethical Hacking: Tools 2.0</h1>
-<h4 align="center">An NEW assortment of tools in Python 3 to use during a penetration test.</h4>
+<h4 align="center">An NEW assortment of Penetration Testing tools written in Python 3.</h4>

 <p align="center">
   <a href="#How-to">How To</a> •